Table of contents

 How to Measure Tool Box Shocks?

-To accurately measure the specifications of the tool box shocks, follow the steps detailed below:
+To accurately measure and calculate the specifications of the tool box shocks, follow the steps detailed below:

 1.Extend the Tool Box Shocks(L):